MicrosoftDocs/windows-dev-docs/windows-apps-src/cpp-and-winrt-apis/concurrency.md

 As long as the coroutine above is called from the UI thread that created the **TextBlock**, then this technique works.
 There will be many cases in your app where you're certain of that.

-> [!NOTE]
-> **The following code example relates to pre-released product which may be substantially modified before it’s commercially released.
-Microsoft makes no warranties, express or implied, with respect to the information provided here.**

-For a more general solution to updating UI, which covers cases where you're uncertain about the calling thread, you can install the [Windows 10 SDK Preview Build 17661](https://www.microsoft.com/software-download/windowsinsiderpreviewSDK), or later.
-Then, you can `co-await` the **winrt::resume_foreground** function to switch to a specific foreground thread.
+For a more general solution to updating UI, which covers cases where you're uncertain about the calling thread, you can `co-await` the **winrt::resume_foreground** function to switch to a specific foreground thread.
 In the code example below, we specify the foreground thread by passing the dispatcher object associated with the **TextBlock** (by accessing its [**Dispatcher**](/uwp/api/windows.ui.xaml.dependencyobject.dispatcher#Windows_UI_Xaml_DependencyObject_Dispatcher) property).
 The implementation of **winrt::resume_foreground** calls [**CoreDispatcher.RunAsync**](/uwp/api/windows.ui.core.coredispatcher.runasync) on that dispatcher object to execute the work that comes after it in the coroutine.

 ```cppwinrt
 IAsyncAction DoWorkAsync(TextBlock textblock)